pascanur/GroundHog/README.md

 Neural Machine Translation
 --------------------------

-The folder experiments/rnnencdec contains the implementations of "RNN Encoder-Decoder" and "RNN Search" translation models used for the paper [1]
+The folder experiments/nmt contains the implementations of RNNencdec and RNNsearch translation models used for the paper [1]

 ####Code Structure